 Section 119.07 | Notice of hearing - contents - notice of order of suspension of license - publication of notice - effect of failure to give notice.

-Whenever a party requests a hearing in accordance with this section and section 119.06 of the Revised Code, the agency shall immediately set the date, time, and place for the hearing and forthwith notify the party thereof.
+Whenever a party requests a hearing in accordance with this section and section 119.06 of the Revised Code, the agency shall immediately set the date, time, and place for the hearing and serve the party with notice of the hearing.
 The date set for the hearing shall be within fifteen days, but not earlier than seven days, after the party has requested a hearing, unless otherwise agreed to by both the agency and the party.

 The failure of an agency to serve the notices for any hearing required by sections 119.01 to 119.13 of the Revised Code in the manner provided in section 119.05 of the Revised Code shall invalidate any order entered pursuant to the hearing.

 Last updated September 7, 2023 at 11:37 AM